2021 West Bengal post-poll violence: Major events

 Union Ministry of Home Affairs sought a report from the Government of West Bengal over incidents of post-election brutality against opposition political workers in the state.

 Udayan Guha, TMC candidate from Dinhata and former Dinhata MLA was attacked by miscreants in Dinhata on 6 May.
 Guha suffered a hand fracture and other injuries.
 TMC blamed BJP for this attack.
 FIR was lodged against 15 men and among them 4 were arrested by 10 May.
 Nearly one month after undergoing surgery, Guha returned to Dinhata from Kolkata.
 He questioned the role of the police, as those accused in the attack on him were still elusive.

 On 5 May, after taking oath as the Chief Minister for a third term, Mamata Banerjee reinstated state police officers who were transferred by the Election Commission.
 On 10 May, a five-judge special bench of Calcutta High Court expressed satisfaction over the action taken by the newly formed Mamata Banerjee government in West Bengal to restore normality after post-results violence in pockets of the state.

 Senior minister in Assam government Himanta Biswa Sarma claimed that hundreds of BJP worker's families had crossed the West Bengal-Assam border to seek shelter in Assam away from the violence against them.
 He called this violence as "ugly dance of Democracy".

 Many women, including a minor girl, were allegedly raped by TMC workers as their family members voted against them.
 Allegedly, a 60-year-old woman was raped and her daughter-in-law was beaten up by TMC goons; their account moved to Supreme court.

 In September 2021, Manas Saha, BJP candidate from Magrahat who was allegedly beaten up by TMC workers and sustained serious head trauma died in hospital and BJP demanded a CBI probe into the issue.

-In some areas TMC leaders and workers came to the bring back homeless BJP workers to their homes after they were attacked in the post poll violence but they were not helped in this initiative by BJP leaders.
-These workers claimed that they were attacked, looted, shops and furniture damaged.
-BJP leaders claimed that these rescue activities were money deals made under fear but TMC has disputed this claim.
-In other places, TMC leaders helped BJP workers open their shops again after elections but BJP disputes that claim, stating that the workers were attacked.
 In May, a BJP worker had died due to Cardiac arrest and TMC workers helped his family cremate him but BJP workers did not even respond to help pleas.
 There were multiple other instances where after the natural death of BJP workers, TMC workers and leaders helped them to cremate or bury them respectfully.